hamzeiehsan/leisure-walking-analysis/README.md

 ## POI Selection
 Testing some baseline machine learning methods (considering both thematic and spatial aspects) in selecting POIs for leisure walks.
 See `5_POI_selection.ipynb`.

+## Annotation Tool
+A tool is developed for annotating, and used by both annotators.
+This tool is provided in a separate GitHub repo: https://github.com/hamzeiehsan/leisure_walk_annotation